humanmade/cf-to-tf/README.md

 ## Demo

-Let's use the following CloudFormation Stack response as an example:
+Let's use the following CloudFormation Stack response as an example (available as `sample_response.json` in this repository):
 ```
 {
     "Stacks": [